 The other was a local BBQ grill about 1 minute walk from our little hut which did a great job as our dinner destination.
 Here you could pick up a skewer of pork or chicken and veg with rice for around 50 THB each, perfect.

-Exploring the Beaches and Bays of Koh Tao
+Exploring the beaches and bays of Koh Tao

 With our stomachs sorted it was time to find our perfect spot for a swim and a beer.

 The ultimate way to explore the island is on a scooter but unfortunately this is also the ultimate way to injure yourself and get severely ripped off.
-As with many tourist hot spots where scooters/motorbikes/quad bikes are readily available for hire there are always the usual scams in operation.

-The most common involves the owner pointing out existing scratches and holding your passport to an inflated ransom.
 When hiring a scooter on Koh Tao make sure you always take loads of photos of any existing scratches to minimise the chances of this happening.

 With a scooter hired and fingers crossed we headed off to explore beyond our side of the island.